cs327e-spring2017/team-zissou/final-project/m2-readme.txt

-Two files for Music Brainz physical diagram.
-The pdf is in their as requested, as well as a png image that is easier to look at.
 As best we can tell, the columns of "release_group_alias.csv" in Musicbrainz are mislabeled.
 The given column names are "id, name, parent, ..." but sample rows look like "1, 138133, Earth Crossing,".
 There is no release_group column and thus apparently no way to connect this to the release_group data set.
 We think that what it calls "name" is actually the release_group IDs, and what it calls "parent" are actually the alias names.
 We are working under this assumption.
+Two files for each diagram.
+The pdfs are in the repo as requested, as well as a png image that is easier to look at.